 - Produce a summary of the meeting for record-keeping purposes and provide a copy to the whistleblower

-- Allow the worker to be accompanied by a trade union representative or colleague at any meeting about the disclosure, if they wish to do so
+- Allow a trade union representative or colleague to accompany the worker at meetings about the disclosure

 Ideally, you'd want your employees to feel they could make a disclosure directly to their organisation.
 However, there may be circumstances where they feel unable to.
 In this case, a whistleblower can make an external disclosure to what is referred to as a prescribed person.

 A worker might choose to approach the media directly with their concerns.
-The only issue with this is that in most cases, they can expect to lose the rights accorded to them by law.
+The only issue with this is that they can expect to lose the rights accorded to them by law in most cases.

 Want to learn more about Risk Management?